 As technology advances and products become more innovative, determining in which industry to categorize companies is becoming problematic.
 Do cell phones with the capability to take digital photos, process email, surf the internet, handle global positioning system (GPS) technology and download and stream videos fall under the category of telecommunication, consumer electronics or computer hardware?
 Can they be considered all of the above?

-Sales people are needed in this sector, as in most others, in order to bring the newest technology to eager customers.
-Often, sales professionals work on a base salary with the opportunity to earn commission.
-Customer support staff and technical support staff help to answer billing or other account-related questions, address dissatisfaction and assist with technical problems.
+Salespeople are needed in this sector, as in most others, in order to bring the newest technology to eager customers.
+Often, sales professionals work on a base salary with the opportunity to earn a commission.
+Customer support staff and technical support staff help to answer billing or other account-related questions, address dissatisfaction, and assist with technical problems.
 A growing position within this industry is that of public or government relations representative.
-These pros work to improve relations between government officials, press representatives and other key stakeholders within the ever-changing realm of telecommunication regulations.
+These pros work to improve relations between government officials, press representatives, and other key stakeholders within the ever-changing realm of telecommunication regulations.

 It’s apparent that the field of telecommunications is, indeed, growing, and there are plenty of opportunities for finding rewarding careers within the field.

 - 30 Most Affordable Online Bachelor’s Degrees in Computer Science